 We all want our children to succeed

-Every parent wants their child to succeed at life, and part of that means making sure they do great at school.
+Every parent wants their child to succeed in life, and part of that means making sure they do great at school.
 It sets them up for the rest of their lives, so they’ll need to put the effort in.
 That doesn’t mean they won’t struggle at various points, however.
+There may be 3 effective ways you can help them.

 You could need to be there for them in some way, with each of these helping your child do better.
 There are various ways to set your child up for success in school you can use to do this.
 It’s worth looking at what the most effective of these are.